-Okay, the blog title might sound a little extreme, but in the wild world of finding tenants, it’s really not.
-If someone comes to you and is looking to rent, that’s excellent, right?
-Income stream will be up, vacancies will be down, and everyone’s happy.
+If someone comes to you looking to rent, that’s excellent, right?
+The income stream will be up, vacancies will be down, and everyone’s happy.
 All true, but you don’t know a thing about this person.
-You have no idea if they’ll be a quiet church mouse who will dutifully pay their rent every month, or a wild partier who will force you to get the law involved in an ugly eviction.
+You have no idea if they’ll be a quiet church mouse who will dutifully pay their rent every month or a wild partier who will force you to get the law involved in an ugly eviction.
 That’s why screening is so important.
 And the more screening, the better.
 Here are the best practices when it comes to tenant screening.

 The very first step, before you even grab your keys to start showing vacant units, is to get an ID.
 The best is, of course, a driver’s license, but state-issued IDs are okay for those who don’t get behind the wheel.
 Be mindful, though.
 If a potential tenant drove up to the leasing office and is balking at the idea of showing a license, something’s fishy.

 Everyone knows someone.
 Everyone’s got a mom or dad, an aunt, a best friend, a co-worker, somebody who will know how to get in touch with your prospective tenant if they should suddenly up and vanish in the wind.
 And it’s not a bad idea to call the numbers that are provided to you to be sure they’re not “555” movie-style fakes.